Jack Hunter (English footballer)

-John Hunter (September 1852 – 9 April 1903) was an English footballer who won the FA Cup with Blackburn Olympic in 1883 and made seven appearances for England between 1878 and 1882 playing at half back.
+John Hunter (13 August 1851 – 9 April 1903) was an English footballer who won the FA Cup with Blackburn Olympic in 1883 and made seven appearances for England between 1878 and 1882 playing at half back.

 Career

-Hunter was born in Sheffield in September 1852 and worked as a butcher and silver cutler in the city whilst playing for various clubs, including Heeley, Providence, Sheffield Albion and The Zulus.
+Hunter was born in Crookes, Nether Hallam, Sheffield, West Riding of Yorkshire on 13 August 1851 and worked as a butcher and silver cutler in the city whilst playing for various clubs, including Heeley, Providence, Sheffield Albion and The Zulus.

 He won all his England caps whilst playing for Sheffield Heeley, a club he originally joined in 1870.

+In 1877 he played for Druids in their FA Cup match against Queen's Park at Hampden Park, Glasgow.

 His first international appearance was at Hampden Park, Glasgow against Scotland on 2 March 1878.
 Although England "fielded a side they thought capable of defeating the Scots, ...(they) returned home with a humiliating 7-2 defeat".
 He was next selected in March 1880 for matches away to Scotland (lost 5-4) and Wales which resulted in a 3–2 victory; this was Hunter's only victory in his seven England appearances.

 He was again selected the following year for the two home internationals.
 In the match against Wales, played at Alexandra Meadows, Blackburn on 26 February 1881, he was appointed captain, but Wales achieved their first victory on English soil with a 1-0 success.
 For the following game, Hunter retained his place but the captaincy moved to Norman Bailey.
 In the match, played at Kennington Oval, London on 12 March 1881, England suffered yet another "humiliating" defeat as the Scots returned home with a 6–1 victory.

-Despite England's poor performances against the Scots, Hunter was again selected for the international matches in March 1892.
+Despite England's poor performances against the Scots, Hunter was again selected for the international matches in March 1882.
 In both these matches, England conceded five goals going down 5–1 at Hampden Park, Glasgow on 11 March and 5–3 at the Racecourse Ground, Wrexham two days later.
 These two defeats brought Hunter's international career to a close.